ln-komandur/linux-utils/Readme.md

 `sudo gpasswd -a ${USER} netdev` and check again by executing `groups`

+### blueman gtk_icon_theme_get_for_screen warnings
+1. Check for "gtk_icon_theme_get_for_screen: assertion 'GDK_IS_SCREEN (screen)' failed".
+Note: The service might have already failed to start. `systemctl status blueman-mechanism.service`
+2. Stop if "gtk_icon_theme_get_for_screen: assertion 'GDK_IS_SCREEN (screen)' failed" is present `sudo systemctl stop blueman-mechanism.service`
+3. Disable blueman-mechanism.service.
+Note: The service will still try to start and give the same error.
+But it will not hold up the boot process like before.
+ `sudo systemctl disable blueman-mechanism.service`

 ## Allow multicast incoming pings / packets from your router if you use UFW